pcraig-madisoncollege-projects/MinecraftJSONGenerator/weeklyReflections.md

 The next day, I tested deployment with the application.
 I was able to test and fix problems relating to saving commands.
 Later that day, I prepared the project for my scheduled presentation today.
 I also prepared a presentation flow and notes for the presentation later on.

+On Friday, I set up basic functionality for admins to remove or unshare commands as well as to remove users as needed.
+There were a couple hiccups with setting up database access, but nothing huge prevented the development.
+This admin functionality can be accessed on the view command JSP page.
+I will probably add similar behavior to a view user page, but I will need to think about that for a bit.